GoodGuyMark/jdbc_assignment/README.md

 1. Download the code by cloning the repository or downloading the zip folder directly.
 2. Create the database by running the database.sql file in a local MySQL server (You will need the MySQL Workbench to do this.
 You can download this here: https://dev.mysql.com/downloads/workbench/)
 3. Import your project into a Java IDE (I use Eclipse but other IDEs should have no problem running this).
+4. To start the program run the MainClass.java as a Java application.

+To use:
+1.